hanxiaomax/Learncpp_CN/docs/18-10-dynamic-casting.md

 COPY

-Rule
+!!! note "法则"

 	Always ensure your dynamic casts actually succeeded by checking for a null pointer result.

 Note that because dynamic_cast does some consistency checking at runtime (to ensure the conversion can be made), use of dynamic_cast does incur a performance penalty.